-The new standard is effective for nonpublic entities for fiscal years beginning after December 15, 2020 with early adoption for fiscal years beginning after December 15, 2018 and interim periods within those periods.
+The new standard is effective for fiscal years beginning after December 15, 2020 with early adoption for fiscal years beginning after December 15, 2018 and interim periods within those periods for public entities that are not SEC registrants.
 An entity will apply the amendments in this Update through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The Company is currently evaluating the impact of the adoption of this guidance on its consolidated financial statements.
+We expect to recognize a one-time cumulative effect adjustment to the allowance for loan losses as of the beginning of the first reporting period in which the new standard is effective, but cannot yet determine the magnitude of any such one-time adjustment or the overall impact of the new guidance on the consolidated financial statements.